 Bikes, boats and aircraft are finally introduced, and every land-based vehicle can be customized.
 If you’ve always wanted a bulldozer or APC with purple candy paint, nitrous, and gold spinners, now’s your chance!
 Or if you just want to make your crummy old El Camino look incredibly stylish and badass, that can also be done.

 You also have a much greater number of clothing items available for your Boss, and the game doesn’t care one bit what you dress them in.
 Want to wear a nice suit and look professional?
 Sure.
 Want to look like a gangsta or a hobo?
 Can do.
-Cosplay as Vampira?
-Hell yeah.
-Be a sweet transvestite from transsexual Transylvania or wear a hot dog mascot suit?
-Go right ahead!
+Cosplay as Vampira or Dr. Frank N. Furter?
+Hell yeah, go right ahead!
 Want to break free from the constricting social concept of wearing pants, or fully embrace nature and run around completely naked (albeit strategically pixelated)?
 You can do that too, and there’s even a streaking minigame you can try out if that’s your thing!